Analyzing the gamma-ray activity of neutrino emitter candidates: comparing TXS 0506+056 with other blazars: Analysis of Fermi-LAT gamma-ray data

 where $T_{fl}$ is the total time spent in a flaring or high flux phase and $T_{quies}$ is the total time spent in the quiescent or baseline flux state.
 Following~\citep{Abdo14,Patricelli14} the $DC$ can also be expressed as,

 where $\overline{F}$ is the average flux in the entire observation period and in the energy range used for the selection of the data, $F_{bl}$ is the baseline flux and $\langle F_{flare} \rangle$ is the average flux of flaring states.
 To infer the baseline flux we obtained the distribution of flux states for the $\sim9.5$ year Fermi-LAT observation period, considering 1 week bins, and as~\citep{Tluczykont10} reported for Mrk 421, it was best fit by a function consisting of a sum of a Gaussian ($f_{G}$) and a log-normal function ($f_{ln}$) with a likelihood integral fit.
-The flux distribution of TXS 0506+056 is reported in Fig.~\ref{fig:fluxdist_TXS0506} with the Gaussian+LogNormal fit.
+The flux distribution of TXS 0506+056 is reported in Fig.~\ref{fig:fluxdist_TXS0506} with the Gaussian + LogNormal fit.
 The mean of the Gaussian function represents the upper limit for the $F_{bl}$ and the log-normal function is associated to the flaring states~\citep{Tluczykont10}, hence the average flare flux can be expressed by:

-Since the log-normal function describes the flaring states, we choose as threshold flux $F_{th}$ = $F{bl}$ + $3\sigma_{G}$, and as maximum flux $F_{max}$ the highest flux observed in the light curves.
-The use of only one experiment to obtain the gamma-ray DC of the selected blazars minimizes the systematics of the values reported in Fig.~\ref{fig:Duty-cycle-fig}.
+Since the Log-Normal function describes the flaring states, we choose as threshold flux $F_{th}$ = $F{bl}$ + $3\sigma_{G}$, and as maximum flux $F_{max}$ the highest flux observed in the light curves.
+The use of only one experiment to obtain the gamma-ray DC of the selected blazars minimizes the systematic errors for the obtained values.
 Here we report the DCs obtained for TXS 0506+056 and OP 313 using the weekly binning already shown in the light curve plots~\ref{fig:TXS0506},~\ref{fig:OP313}.

-Since we infer a lepto-hadronic emission~\citep{2015MNRAS.448.2412P} from these sources with the same emitting region for gamma-rays and neutrinos, we use the gamma-ray DC calculated trough Fermi-LAT data to also set the DC of neutrino emission.
+Since we assume a leptohadronic emission~\citep{2015MNRAS.448.2412P} from these sources with the same emitting region for gamma-rays and neutrinos, we use the gamma-ray DC calculated trough Fermi-LAT data to also set the DC of neutrino emission.